 When I wasn’t building houses, Mom and I lived to devour books and share new ideas.
 We got completely immersed in subjects on just about every alternative health, fashion, and beauty fad, as well as the classics.
 We avidly sought out authors such as Paavo Airola, Edward Espe Brown of Tassahara, Frances Moore Lappe, M.F.K Fisher, Steinbeck, Bronte Chica’s, Jim Fixx, and Julia Child – who my Dad does a killer imitation of…..to name a few.

 Immediately, I was (and still am) smitten and deeply inspired by what she had to say.
 I felt that I’d found my soul sister and non-boring other Mom,

-well except for; Jean Stoyanov, Sarah Farr, Donna Walden, Nancy Porter, Marge Thornburg, Sally Deitman, Leslie Snorf, Jody Muir, Mary Hatton, Jan Gardner, and Karin Holdridge-Zofcin, and last but not at all least: My Auntie Lolo who..well..check her out: but that is a whole other, “It takes a Village” story.
+well, except for; Bonnie Blackaller, Jean Stoyanov, Sarah Farr, Donna Walden, Nancy Porter, Marge Thornburg, Leslie Snorf, Jody Muir, Mary Hatton, Jan Gardner, and Karin Holdridge-Zofcin, and last but not at all least: My Auntie Lolo who..well..check her out: but that is a whole other, “It takes a Village” story.
 B.T.W.
 Lolo is where I get my activist side.

 Truth is, neither of us is suited to much daily fashion fuss.

 At any rate, she was ready for a few changes, and with Alexandra’s sublime design & lifestyle guidance, change we did!

 Alex is a true and Classic Guru if I ever met one.
 Although I imagine she’d absolutely cringe at being referred to that way.
 Check out this video!

 Here are 5 main things I learned from Alexandra and others that I still practice to bring intention, beauty & JOY into my life.
 AND 5 things my elegant Mother shared about creating HER beautiful life: